 The town is noted for the motion picture Mississippi Damned, which was filmed on location in 2008.

+Roanoke-Chowan News Herald is the newspaper that serves the town.
+Hertford County High School serves the town of Ahoskie NC.
 Roanoke-Chowan Community College, with a full-time enrollment of about 650 students is located at 109 Community College Road in Ahoskie.

 Ahoskie's motto is "The Only One", a term suggesting the name Ahoskie is not found anywhere else in the world.

 The median resident age in Ahoskie is 37 years.
 The median estimated household income is about $27,000, making it about $23,000 less than the North Carolina average.